craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### 'Cat's Claw' Squad

 #### Goblin Dissenters
 Not all of the Goblin of Kailkeep are loyal to the Kobolds.
-Some clans fight their way through Kailkeep as a Human would, wishing to ascend and escape.
-Generally, these Goblins will gather under the banner of a Blood Clan, more for survival than relation.
+Some fight their way through Kailkeep as any other civilized person would, wishing to ascend and escape.
+Generally, these Goblins will gather together for the protection community provides, and fly the banner of one of the Blood Clans .

 ###### Gang
 ###### Gang